goncinious/BreastCancer-Classifier/README.md

 Two approaches developed:
 1. Traditional machine learning: Extract Fisher Vector representation from histopathology images and train a SVM classifier.
-2. Deep learning: Learn representation automatically using a Convolutional Neural Network (CNN) in Pytorch.
+2. Deep learning: Learn representation automatically using a Convolutional Neural Network (CNN) in Pytorch (to be updated).

 ## Jupyter notebooks: